Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 # Find the CreationUtcTime of sshd.so

 We need to inspect the sshd.so file but it does not seem to exist anywhere in our server.
+It looks like kevin deleted it, but to us this does not matter.

+We can find all events related to sshd.so with:

+    cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSysmonEvents.sh "sshd.so"

+- Go to the event "SYSMONEVENT_FILE_CREATE" and we will find the time of file creation.

+      2023-10-15 17:40:29.197